-During the lifetime of the project each project partner will try to identify different events on both national and international levels where the RESCCUE project could be presented.
-In RESCCUE, any project partner can and is supposed to disseminate project achievements and results in the events, as long as it complies with procedures established and meets the following requirements.
+During the lifetime of the project each project partner identified different events on both national and international levels where the RESCCUE project could be presented.
+In RESCCUE, all the project partners disseminated project achievements and results in the events, as long as it complied with procedures established and meets the following requirements.